dmyersturnbull/tyrannosaurus/README.md

 ##### Other integrations:

-Also comes with nice Github labels, a changelog template, Conda recipe generation, and various other integrations.
+Also comes with nice Github labels, issue templates, a changelog template, Conda recipe and environment generation, and other integrations.
 Tyrannosaurus itself is included as a dependency to copy metadata between config files, such as the project version, description, copyright, and build and doc requirements.